 How it grows

 The ferns that now grace my yard were rescued from mature street trees that had the misfortune of being cut down or blown down in my neighborhood.
 The trees’ upper branches were nearly covered with the ferns, so when the fallen limbs were in the street awaiting transport, I peeled off bark adorned with the featherlike fronds, their roots firmly and securely attached to the bark.
-I placed sections of the leafy mats under native shrubs and in shaded rocky areas in my yard, where the soil is fairly rich and slightly acidic, and where moss grows readily (and not too far from the hose, since I figured they would need to be kept moist for a couple of summers).
-Or, I placed some logs, leftover from fruit tree prunings, under or immediately next to those without the company of rocks.
+Sections of the leafy mats were placed under native shrubs and in shaded rocky areas in my yard, where the soil is fairly rich and slightly acidic, and where moss grows readily (and not too far from the hose, since I figured they would need to be kept moist for a couple of summers).
+I also placed some logs (leftover from fruit tree prunings) under or immediately next to those without the company of rocks.
 Now the mats have come to life again, and I think they are quite settled in, judging by a new little plant that’s appeared about 10 feet from its parents—spores are in the air!

 Try it at home